nol166/JS-Closures/README.md

   * You will notice that our output will include the very number we are starting with.
 But how do we log out that number before we start decrementing?

-  * In order to do this we created a local variable called `countFrom` which is essentially 5 more than the starting number.
+  * In order to do this, we created a local variable called `countFrom` which is essentially 5 more than the starting number.

   ```js
   let countFrom = startingNum + decreaseBy